doriwilson/recce-super-demo/.github/pull_requests/pr3-timestamp-logic.md

-# PR #3: Timestamp Field Logic Change
+# PR #3: UTC Date Conversion

 **Branch**: `pr3-timestamp-logic`
-**Business Scenario**: Validating timestamp logic changes (EST → UTC conversion)
+**Business Scenario**: Validating date conversion from EST to UTC
-**Training Focus**: Value Diff and Profile Diff for timestamp validation
+**Training Focus**: Value Diff and Profile Diff for date conversion validation

 ## What This PR Demonstrates

-This PR simulates a timezone conversion scenario: you're standardizing timestamps from EST to UTC across your models.
+This PR simulates a timezone conversion scenario: you're standardizing dates from EST to UTC across your models.
 This is critical when extending to new channels that might use different timezones.

 ### The Change

 We're modifying `stg_orders` to convert `order_date` from EST to UTC.
 This simulates:
-- Converting timezone-aware timestamps
+- Converting dates from EST timezone to UTC
 - Ensuring consistency across channels (Google, Kayak, Trivago)
-- Validating that uniqueness and surrogate keys aren't broken
+- Validating that date-based aggregations and keys aren't broken

 **Before**: `order_date` as-is (assumed EST)
-**After**: `order_date` converted to UTC (adds 5 hours for EST → UTC)
+**After**: `order_date` converted to UTC date (EST midnight + 5 hours = UTC date)

 ### Why This Matters